UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 #### Steps to success

 In this section I will describe stages a person should go in order to achieve success.
+This model has been used for centuries by Japanese craftsmen, but it applies superbly to modern academic, startup and corporate world.

 Many people skip important milestones and get discouraged, or worse.
-There are many different ways to success and some shortcuts (i.e. winning lottery, having an influential family, best schools, or lucky product early on), but mostly the rest of us have to earn their place in life.
+There are many different ways to success and some shortcuts (i.e. winning lottery, having an influential family, best schools, or lucky product early on), but mostly the rest of us have to earn their place in life the hard way.

 ##### Starting from zero